Automatic Composition and Optimization of Multicomponent Predictive Systems With an Extended Auto-WEKA: Methodology

-In this study we have considered three search spaces: \begin{itemize}[leftmargin=16px] \item PREV: This is the search space used in~\cite{Thornton2013} where predictors and meta-predictors (which take outputs from one or more base predictive models as their input) were considered (756 hyperparameters).
+The three main characteristics which define a CASH problem are: a)~the search space, b)~the objective function and c)~the optimisation algorithm.
+In this study we have considered three search spaces of very different sizes (see Table~\ref{tab:search-spaces}): \begin{itemize}[leftmargin=16px] \item PREV: This is the search space used in~\cite{Thornton2013} where predictors and meta-predictors (which take outputs from one or more base predictive models as their input) were considered (756 hyperparameters).
 It can also include the best feature selection method found after running `AttributeSelection' WEKA filter (30 hyperparameters) for 15 minutes before the optimisation process begins.
 We use it as a baseline. \item NEW: This search space only includes predictors and meta-predictors.
 In contrast with PREV space, no previous feature selection stage is performed.
-We would like to note however that some WEKA classifiers have already internal preprocessing steps as we showed in our previous work~\cite{MartinSalvador2016}.
+We would like to note however that some WEKA classifiers perform internal preprocessing steps as we showed in our previous work~\cite{MartinSalvador2016} ((e.g. MultiLayerPerceptron (MLP) removes instances with missing values and scales the attributes to a range [-1,1])).
 We take into account that a categorical hyperparameter can be either simple or complex (i.e.~when it contains WEKA classes).
 In the latter case, we increase the search space by adding recursively the hyperparameters of each method belonging to such complex parameter (e.g.~the `DecisionTable' predictor contains a complex hyperparameter whose values are three different types of search methods with further hyperparameters -- see Table~\ref{tab:search-space-predictors} for details).
 That extension increases the search space to 1186 hyperparameters. \item FULL: This search space has been defined to support a flow with up to five preprocessing steps, a predictive model and a meta-predictor (1564 hyperparameters).
-The nodes are connected in the following order: $i \rightarrow$ missing value handling $\rightarrow p_1 \rightarrow$ outlier detection and handling\footnote{Outliers are handled in a different way than missing values} $\rightarrow p_2 \rightarrow$ data transformation $\rightarrow p_3 \rightarrow$ dimensionality reduction $\rightarrow p_4 \rightarrow$ sampling $\rightarrow p_5 \rightarrow$ predictor $\rightarrow p_6 \rightarrow$ meta-predictor $\rightarrow o$.
+The nodes are connected in the following order: missing value handling $\rightarrow$ outlier detection and handling\footnote{Outliers are handled in a different way than missing values} $\rightarrow$ data transformation $\rightarrow$ dimensionality reduction $\rightarrow$ sampling $\rightarrow$ predictor $\rightarrow$ meta-predictor.
 This flow is based on our experience with process industry~\cite{Budka2014}, but these preprocessing steps are also common in other fields.
-If the meta-predictor transition is either `Stacking' or `Vote', its number of inputs can vary from 1 to 5. \end{itemize}
+If the meta-predictor is either `Stacking' or `Vote', its number of inputs can vary from 1 to 5. \end{itemize}